tomcl/HowToUseGitTJWC/README.md

 Github desktop is good at keeping your working set synchronised with the origin repo.
 The action button displays the Git command needed to synchronise safely and provides feedback on status.

-You have now completed a _very simple_ git guide and know how to use Github as a remote git repository for you local files.
+You have now completed a _very simple_ git guide and know how to use Github as a remote git repository for your local files.
 For simple use of Git that is all you need, but it can go wrong when working in  a team.
-That is discovered during Pull or Push.
+That is discovered during **Pull** or **Push** either of which can end up needing a merge.
 See the section on [when automatic merge fails](#when-automatic-merge-fails).

 ### How is Git a Distributed Source Control System?